gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

-    The objective of this tutorial is to write a simple topology file using python, by placing molecules and ions in an empty box.
+    The objective of this tutorial is to write a simple topology file by placing
+    molecules and ions in an empty box using Python.

-    The topology file will be used in :ref:`bulk-solution-label`.
+    The topology file created here will be used in :ref:`bulk-solution-label`.
-    If you are only interested in learning GROMACS, jump directly in :ref:`bulk-solution-label`.
+    If you are only interested in learning GROMACS, jump directly to the actual GROMACS tutorial: :ref:`bulk-solution-label`.

 .. include:: ../contact/needhelp.rst